Bitcoin Self-Custody Built to Survive Real Life

 Three Independent Key Agents

-- You: hold a key and initiate transactions.
+- You: hold one key and initiate transactions.

-- Technology partner (Theya or Unchained): vault platform and coordination layer.
+- Technology partner (Theya or Unchained): vault platform and coordination layer; may hold one key.

-- The Bitcoin Adviser: security oversight, continuity support, and co-signing under your authorization.
+- The Bitcoin Adviser: holds one key as part of the signing policy; provides security oversight, continuity support, and co-signing under your authorization.

 Two Signatures Required